CatOfTheCannals/final-project-park-management/README.md

 This project implements a database system for managing information about natural parks in Argentina, based on the requirements for an assignment at Universidad de Buenos Aires (UBA) .

 ## Prerequisites

 *   **Python:** Version 3.x (tested with 3.13)
 *   **MySQL Server:** A running MySQL server instance (tested with 8.x).
 Ensure you have credentials (user/password) with privileges to create databases and tables.
 The default connection uses `root` with no password on `localhost`.
-Adjust connection details in test files if needed.
+Adjust connection details in script files if needed.
 *   **Python MySQL Connector:** The `pymysql` library.
 Install using pip:
     ```bash
     pip install pymysql